DonaldWhyte/intro-to-deeplearning/contents.md

 It was not so much choosing random weights that was problematic, as choosing random weights without consideration for which layer the weights are for.

-That is, unless weights are chosen with difference scales according to the layer they are in.
-Making this simple change results in significant improvements.
+That is, unless weights are chosen with difference scales according to the layer they are in, we get the vanishing gradient problem.

+TODOMaking this simple change results in significant improvements.

 [NEXT]
 ### Why It Works Now